StratifyLabs/StratifyLabs.github.io/_posts/2018-02-10-Understanding-Device-Drivers.md

  Devices are accessed like files, but they don't necessarily behave like them.
 Devices are classified as:

-- Character: location is not updated on read/write
+- Character: location is not updated on read/write and has no meaning
-- Special Character: location is not updated on read/write but can be set using lseek()
+- Special Character: location is not updated on read/write, but it has meaning when set using lseek()
 - Block: location is updated on read/write

 All POSIX file descriptors keep track of the location or offset in a file.
 For character devices, this is typically ignored.
 For block devices (like files), it is used to specify the address and is auto-updated on read write.
 The position can be set manually using the following code.